Keep Right Except To Pass

 Q: When should I use my lights other than night?

-A: Anytime there is precipitation, meaning rain, snow, sleet, and hail.
-Also when going through tunnels and work zones.
+Anytime there is precipitation, meaning rain, snow, sleet, and hail.
+When there is fog or other types of low visibility and when going through tunnels and work zones.

 Q: But I can see, why do I need my lights on?